D4-project/passive-ssh/README.md

   - number of fingerprints by type

 #### `/banners`
-Return the list of all banners
+Return all banners ordered by scores

+#### `/banner/hosts`
+Get hosts by banner:
+  - banner
+  - list of hosts

 #### `/keys/types`
 Return the list of all keys types